Our Team

 Nicole Wallace, Ph.D., ABPP-CN

-Dr. Wallace believes in comprehensive assessment in order to individually tailor treatment recommendations based on a child’s unique strengths and weaknesses.
+Dr. Nicole Wallace provides neuropsychological assessment, individual and family therapy, and training for post-doctoral fellows.
+Dr. Wallace has worked extensively with children with developmental disorders, attention and learning disabilities, as well as children with medically complex needs that affect their learning and behaviors.
+She believes in comprehensive assessment to individually tailor treatment recommendations based on a child’s unique strengths and weaknesses.
 She enjoys collaborating with multidisciplinary teams to optimize a child’s functioning.
-In her free time, Dr. Wallace enjoys running, swimming, and spending time with her husband and three children.
-She is very interested in the relationship between physical and emotional health, often working with children and families to address the holistic needs of their children.
+She is also very interested in the relationship between physical and emotional health, often working with children and families to address the holistic needs of their children.

 Danielle Mohr, Ph.D. headshot